-There are so many great version of the classic Renaissance song “Mother Russia.”
-It was very difficult to choose which one we wanted to showcase on our top 10 Renaissance songs list.
+There are so many great versions of the classic Renaissance song “Mother Russia.”
+Choosing which one we wanted to showcase on our top 10 Renaissance songs list was tough.
 This version is from the Academy of Music CD recorded in 1974.
-The original “Mother Russia,” track appeared on the Turn of the Cards album which was released also in 1974.
+The original “Mother Russia,” track appeared on the Turn of the Cards album, which was released also in 1974.

 # 4 – Song of Scheherazade

 Well if there ever was a Renaissance song we should not really call a song it would be the “Song Of Scheherazade.”
 Even though the band itself titled the piece with the song in the description, it is in fact an epic piece of music.
 The piece “Song Of Scheherazade,” clocked in at 24 minutes and filled up an entire album side.
 This was 1970’s progressive rock music at its best.

 The Renaissance song “Northern Lights” was one of the most popular pieces in the band’s catalog.
 The song was released on the Songs for All Seasons album.
 It was, in essence, the band’s hit single.
 The average Renaissance song ran close to 10 minutes in multiple parts, so hit singles were challenging to come by for the band.